KAZAKHSTAN: Nine years' jail for online discussion group?

 "Our KNB keeps the court in its grip," one observer told Forum 18 on 30 July.
 "Before the trial hearings had even begun, a KNB officer said that agreement had been reached with the judge and prosecutor and said what prison terms the lads would get.
 And indeed months later it is now confirmed."

 If convicted, the Muslims are also likely to be added to the Finance Ministry Financial Monitoring Committee List of individuals "connected with the financing of terrorism or extremism".
 Being added to the List means that any bank accounts an individual may have are blocked with no further legal process. (http://www.forum18.org/archive.php?article_id=2409) Their families are allowed to withdraw only small amounts for daily living if they do not have other sources of income.
-Individuals remain on the financial blacklist for six or eight years after their sentence has expired.
+Individuals remain on the Financial Monitoring Committee List for six or eight years after their sentence has expired.

-In one recent criminal case, on 2 May, at the end of a closed trial in Shymkent, 41-year-old Muslim Dilmurat Makhamatov was jailed for eight years.
+In one recent criminal case, on 2 May, at the end of a closed trial, Judge Sabit Turekhanov of Shymkent's Al-Farabi District Court jailed 41-year-old Muslim Dilmurat Makhamatov for eight years.
 Kazakh police claimed he conducted "illegal preaching among Kazakhstanis via the internet" while in Saudi Arabia.
 Once he was back in Kazakhstan they revealed charges of "inciting religious hatred" and "propaganda of terrorism". (http://www.forum18.org/archive.php?article_id=2468) His friends reject the accusations.
-Shymkent City Court rejected his appeal on 26 June (see forthcoming F18News article).
+Shymkent City Court rejected his appeal on 26 June.
+Makhamatov was added to the Financial Monitoring Committee List of individuals "connected with the financing of terrorism or extremism", thus blocking any bank accounts he may have, on 29 July.

 At least 17 individuals are known to have been prosecuted under the Administrative Code in the first six months of 2019 (http://www.forum18.org/archive.php?article_id=2494) for posting religious materials online.
 Of these, 16 were convicted and fined.